sockshere/sockshere/README.md

 ★ i am taken , often refer to my relationship as a marriage (quuerplatonic aroace) - so please for the sake of my sanity don't make flirty remarks towards me

-★ i am a senior in highschool , nearly 18 years old so please if you're 13 or younger seriously dont interact crazy much with me its awkward and uncomfortable for me.
+★ i am a senior in highschool , nearly 18 years old so please if you're 13 or younger its sorta awkward and uncomfortable for me.
 <p align="center"> ──────────────────────────────── <p>

  ### byi